 As Director of Research at FRANdata Peter Schwarzer managed a team of analysts in creating key franchise performance metrics, best practice analysis and targeted market research.
 Peter has also written numerous articles on franchising for U.S. trade publications such as Franchise World, Franchise Update and Forbes to name a few.

 He is credited in the creation of the first methodology for the Forbes Best and Worst Franchises in 2014 and has worked closely with the International Franchise Association.
-Peter brings with him a degree in History and English from Münster, Cologne and an MBA from Johns Hopkins University.
+Peter brings with him a degree in History and English from Münster, Cologne, an MBA from Johns Hopkins University and a PhD from EuropeanViadrina University.

 Behind LeOS Franchise Consulting is a team with more than 70 years of combined franchising experience.
 LeOS is bolstered by its strategic partnership with FRANdata — an advisory company that analyses the franchise business model — and FRANdata Australia.